Perry2004/Perry2004/README.md

 # 🌄HI!
 I am Perry. <br> #
 ## NEWLY ADMITTED BY OHIO STATE UNIVERSITY!!! ##
-I'm a high school student studying in China.
-(I'm going to the US in few months) <br>
+I'm an international student studying in the Ohio State University. <br>

 My repositories include some small designs and practices of mine in Java, C++, Python, and JS. <br>